skjolber/xml-formatter-components/cxf/README.md

 	com.greenbird.xmlformatter.cxf.XMLLoggingInInterceptor

-These simplify the process of logging only specific request attributes, like message id and such, and is generally less verbose than the default CXF interceptor.
+These simplify the process of logging only specific request attributes, like message id and such, and are generally less verbose than the default CXF interceptor.

 For Spring configuration, see the [Spring Cheat Sheet].
 ## History